Andrew Yang, Political Kardashian

 Yang is the first celebrity candidate who’s famous for being a celebrity candidate, a sort of political Kardashian.
 I asked Yang if he’d be doing this well in the polls if not for his presidential campaign, which got a lot of attention but, in the end, only a few thousand votes.
 “Of course not,” he told me.
 A friend had urged him to run for mayor in 2017, when the current officeholder, Bill de Blasio, was unpopular heading into reelection but didn’t have a challenger.
 Flattering as it was, Yang said, “the thought of running against Bill de Blasio at that point seemed frankly unrealistic because I did not have, like, a great deal of name recognition.”
 As I report in my new book, Battle for the Soul, several aides on Michael Bloomberg’s presidential campaign tried to get Yang to endorse Bloomberg by saying they could help Yang with a mayoral campaign.
 Bloomberg’s team even considered Yang’s offer to back Bloomberg in exchange for the ex-mayor putting $1 billion into a universal-basic-income pilot program.
 (Yang turned down Bloomberg’s team’s counteroffer: He’d invest the money only if he won the White House.)

-Read: Andrew Yang Is Dropping Out.
-Here’s Why.
+Read: Andrew Yang is dropping out.
+Here’s why.

 Despite living in New York since graduating from Columbia Law School 20 years ago, Yang never cared about city government or politics; he barely paid attention to politics at all.
 He defends this apathy by making it out as relatable.
 “There’s a sense that New York politics is an insider’s game,” he said, before launching into a well-worn defense: When he was pursuing his career as a tech entrepreneur, he never thought of local politics as a way to make a difference.
 This is a good line, but it skips right past the fact that he’s voted in barely any election, for any office, during his years in New York.